rachelsoae/humor-me-ui/README.md

 - add gif of user randomly generating a wholesome quote, then a chaotic one

 ## Context
 This project was completed during Mod 3 of Turing.
 The goal of this project was to learn and immplement a new technology.
-We chose to build a backend server <link here> to host our quotes, and images, as well as save any user favorited posters.
+We chose to build a backend server (linked [here](https://github.com/rachelsoae/stretch-be)) to host our quotes, and images, as well as save any user favorited posters.

 ## Contributors
 - [Jamie Caudill](https://github.com/JamieCaudill)